lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/building-linking/static-linking.md

 gcc -o app tp.a other.o files.o of.o your.o app.o -llttng-ust <strong>-lc</strong>
 </pre>

-The application can be started as usual, e.g.:
+The application can be started as usual, for example:

 <pre class="term">
 ./app